MonicaLRomo/SSMS-Project-/README.md

 # Capstone-SSMS-Project-
 Creation of a relational database project in SQL running on SSMS (SQL Server Management Studio) and a generated file done on SSRS (SQL Server Reporting Services).

-This was made for a fictional field technician business who had a customer with a couple locations.
+This was made for a fictional field technician business who had a customer with a few locations.
+Showcasing data integrity, mapping relationships and information routing.
 I was able to generate a file from the database I created on SSMS.

 Technologies used were SSMS, SSRS, and Visio.